Skip to main content

 When the app looks good locally, deploy promotes that same definition to a hosted version:

-capsule deploy app:app
+capsule deploy app.py:app

 Deploy reads the app definition and sends the runtime image, pages, integrations, schedules, secrets, filesystems, pricing, and source archive to Capsule.
 If serve is the local development loop, deploy is the same app definition promoted to a hosted version.